bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 | `store_hash` | str | unique identified for store used in API requests |
 | `timestamp` | float | Unix time when callback generated|

 Use the data contained in the payload object to identify the store and user.
-What your app should do with this information is dependent on whether [**Multiple Users**](https://developer.bigcommerce.com/api-docs/apps/guide/users) is enabled in [DevTools](https://devtools.bigcommerce.com/).
+What your app should do with this information is dependent on whether [**Multiple Users**](https://developer.bigcommerce.com/api-docs/apps/guide/users) is enabled in the [Developer Portal](https://devtools.bigcommerce.com/).
 Refer to the table below for instructions.

 | Callback | Multiple Users Enabled | Multiple Users Not Enabled |
 |-|-|-|